nyxiereal/Aliucord-pages/themer/index.md

 GitHub:
 - Create a github account
-- Create a repo for your theme (make sure its public)
+- Create a repo (make sure its public)
 - Click add file and upload the font
-- Once uploaded, click the font name
+- Once uploaded, click its name
 - Hold `View raw` and copy the address
 - Paste the link(s) into Themer